A simple explanation

 Guttate psoriasis (raindrop psoriasis): So named because it manifests itself over the body in the form of scaly, droplet-like patches.
 Numerous small, red, scaly patches quickly develop over a wide area of skin, although the palms and the soles are usually not affected.
 It occurs most frequently in children and teenagers, often after a throat infection due to streptococcal bacteria.
 Some people who have had guttate psoriasis will go on in later life to develop chronic plaque psoriasis.

 Scalp psoriasis: Raised, red, thick, scaly plaques on the scalp and around the hairline.
-It is common and approximately 50% of all people with psoriasis have it on their scalp.
+It is common and approximately 1 out of 2 (50%) of all people with psoriasis have it on their scalp.
 The reason it deserves special mention is that it can be particularly difficult to treat and usually requires specifically formulated medicines.
 It is awkward to treat with creams and ointments because the hair gets in the way.
 See Scalp psoriasis for more information

 Flexural psoriasis: Produces red, well-defined areas in skin folds (flexures) such as the armpits, between the buttocks and under the breasts .Scaling is minimal or absent.
 This type of psoriasis can be frequently irritated by rubbing and sweating due to its location in the skin folds and other tender areas.
 Such areas can also be prone to yeast or fungal infections, which might cause confusion in diagnosis.
 Go to sensitive areas article.